Community Impact Grant and Loan Program

 Non-Profit community organizations and government agencies in Yuba County are welcome to apply for grants to help fund projects or programs that have a direct connection to our mission areas.
-Prior to submitting a grant request, please ensure your project is in alignment with our mission, vision, and values, in addition to the Yuba County Water Agency Act and Community Impact Grant and Loan Program Policy.
+Prior to submitting a grant request, please ensure your project is in alignment with our mission, vision, and values in addition to the Yuba County Water Agency Act and Community Impact Grant and Loan Program Policy.